Colorado medical students defend physicians' right to recommend marijuana

 Colorado students viewed the legalization of marijuana favorably, medicinal or otherwise, and generally felt that the medical use of marijuana is acceptable in the treatment of conditions approved by the Colorado Medical Marijuana Registry.
 Nearly half (49 percent) felt that it had significant physical health benefits and 37 percent believed it had mental health benefits.
 This contrasts with other studies, which found that most Colorado family physicians would only recommend marijuana for patients who suffer from pain or cancer and that only 27 percent of physicians thought it had significant physical health benefits.

-The study, "Colorado Medical Students' Attitudes and Beliefs about Marijuana," was published today in the Journal of General Internal Medicine by Springer.
-It investigated the attitudes of medical students in Colorado, a state that has long been at the forefront of marijuana legal reforms.
+The study¹, "Colorado Medical Students' Attitudes and Beliefs about Marijuana," was published today in the Journal of General Internal Medicine² by Springer.
+It investigated the attitudes of medical students in Colorado, a state that has long been at the forefront of marijuana legal reforms³.

 "Despite strong support for marijuana legal reform, students expressed hesitancy to recommend it themselves, suggesting that medical students may not believe that there is enough data to safely recommend its use to patients and/or may not feel sufficiently trained to prescribe it," said Chan, now a resident at the University of Texas Health Science Center.